1. What is Forging ?

 Forging is a metal forming process in which a metal is shaped by applying compressive forces, usually using hammers, presses, or dies.
 The metal is plastically deformed into the desired shape either at room temperature or at elevated temperatures.
-Forging is one of the oldest manufacturing processes, widely used in industries such as automotive, aerospace, railways, construction, and heavy machinery.
+It is one of the oldest manufacturing processes, widely used in industries such as automotive, aerospace, railways, construction, and heavy machinery.

 The process improves the mechanical properties of metals by refining the grain structure, making forged components stronger and more reliable than cast or machined parts.

-2. Principle of Forging
+2. Principles of Forging

 - Internal voids are closed